ROCm/rocprofiler-sdk/source/docs/api-reference/tool_library.md

 # ROCprofiler-SDK tool library

 The tool library utilizes APIs from `rocprofiler-sdk` and `rocprofiler-register` libraries for profiling and tracing HIP applications.
 This document provides information to help you design a tool by utilizing the `rocprofiler-sdk` and `rocprofiler-register` libraries efficiently.
-The command-line tool `rocprofv3` is also built on `librocprofiler-sdk-tool.so.0.4.0`, which uses these libraries.
+The command-line tool `rocprofv3` is also built on `librocprofiler-sdk-tool.so.X.Y.Z`, which uses these libraries.

 ## ROCm runtimes design